Ximi1970/systray-x/README.preferences.md

 ### Close options

-What happens if you click the close buttonn of Thunderbird.
+What happens if you click the close button of Thunderbird.

 - Default close:                The Thunderbird window will be close conform the desktop managers default close action, closing Thunderbird.
 - Minimize main, close chldren: All Thunderbird windows will be close conform the desktop managers default action but the last remaining Thunderbird window will be minimized conform the selected minimize preference.